rosskopfs/poly-reductions/README.md

 - `Vwalk_Cycle.thy` contains a new definition of a cycle in a graph based on `vwalk`.
    The standard definition is based on `awalk`.

-## NREST
-For reasoning about the runtime complexity of the reductions, we use an [updated fork](https://github.com/hydrogenoxide/NREST) of [NREST](https://github.com/maxhaslbeck/NREST).